-During 2012, I was lucky enough to connect with Marketing executives spanning right across the asset and wealth management industry.
+During 2012, I was lucky enough to connect with Marketing Directors of asset management firms and the wealth management industry.
 Of course each one had their own particular priorities, but one overwhelming thing became clear…

 It’s difficult to prioritise the right initiatives to focus on.

 Time and again I heard about overwhelming workloads and the constant state of flux that’s caused by ever-changing priorities.